-In the Real-Time Energy Market, one PJM interface had a net interchange of zero (PJM/City Water Light & Power (CWLP)).
+12 In the Real-Time Energy Market, one PJM interface had a net interchange of zero (PJM/City Water Light & Power (CWLP)).

-MW and is located in Madison, Indiana.
+The Ohio Valley Electric Corporation (OVEC) consists of two coal fired generating stations.
+The Clifty Creek plant has a nameplate rating of 1,300 MW and is located in Madison, Indiana.
 The Kyger Creek plant has a nameplate rating of 1,000 MW and is located in Cheshire, Ohio.
 Thirteen investorowned utilities and affiliates of generation and transmission rural electric cooperatives, the Sponsoring Companies, share OVEC's generation output.
-The Sponsoring Companies purchase power from OVEC according to the terms of the Inter-Company Power Agreement (ICPA), which has a current termination date of June 30, 2040.
-Approximately 90 percent of OVEC is owned by load serving entities or their affiliates located in the PJM footprint.
-In June 2016, the Clifty Creek and Kyger Creek units became pseudo tied with PJM.
+The Sponsoring Companies purchase power from OVEC according to the terms of the Inter-Company Power Agreement (ICPA), which has a current termination date of June 30, 2040.13 Approximately 90 percent of OVEC is owned by load serving entities or their affiliates located in the PJM footprint.14 In June 2016, the Clifty Creek and Kyger Creek units became pseudo tied with PJM.
 The resulting impact on interchange volumes can be seen starting in June, where interchange shifted from net imports to net exports at the OVEC Interface.

-Table 9-1 Real-time scheduled net interchange volume by interface (GWh): January through June, 2016
+Table 9-1 Real-time scheduled net interchange volume by interface (GWh): January through September, 2016